 Lawsuit Filed Alleging Neglect at Heritage Enterprises

-Many nursing facilities throughout the nation reduce or limit the number of staff on hand to save money and generate higher profits.
-However, the understaffing at the facility usually results in overworked nurses, nurse’s aides, vocational nurses and nursing assistants.
-The demand on minimal staff charged with monitoring residents usually leads to some type of neglect, causing injuries or death of the resident.
+Many nursing facilities throughout the nation reduce or limit the number of staff members on hand to save money and generate higher profits.
+However, the understaffing at the facility usually results in overworked nurses, nurse's aides, vocational nurses, and nursing assistants.
+The demand for minimal staff charged with monitoring nursing home residents usually leads to some type of neglect, causing injuries or death of the elderly resident.

-Neglect and abuse in nursing facilities can cause significant harm to the patient including the development of bedsores, malnutrition, dehydration and loss of function.
-In many incidences, understaffing leads to deplorable living conditions, poor hygiene and disease.
-When a nursing facility does not develop, implement and enforce effective standards of care for all residents, and a patient is injured, they can be held legally liable to the victim and surviving family members.
+When a nursing facility does not develop, implement, and enforce practical standards of care for all residents, and a patient is injured, they can be held legally liable to the victim and surviving family members.